GodotVR/godot_oculus_mobile/README.md

 - Download the [latest version](https://developer.oculus.com/downloads/package/oculus-mobile-sdk/)
 (**Oculus Mobile SDK 12.0** (1.29.0) or higher) of the Oculus Mobile SDK into the `plugin/libs/ovr_sdk_mobile` directory (create the directory if it doesn't exist).
-- If needed, update the `OVR_ROOT_DIR` cmake variable in the the `CMakeLists.txt` build file to point to the Oculus Mobile SDK containing folder.
+- If needed, update the `OVR_ROOT_DIR` cmake variable in the the `plugin/CMakeLists.txt` build file to point to the Oculus Mobile SDK containing folder.

 Build